 How did we pick these locations?

-Lastly, we determined the list based on our own industry knowledge.
-We want to make sure we're recommending locations that are vetted both by you, the community members, and us, the experts, so that we feel confident the locations included are the best of the best!
+Lastly, we used our own industry knowledge to ensure we're recommending locations that are vetted both by you, the community members, and us, the experts, so that we feel confident the locations included are the best of the best!

 Many Australians love sports and the outdoors so interns seeking an active lifestyle will feel right at home here.
 While the weather is diverse across the island, there are more than enough days of sun during the year to enjoy all of the exciting activities Australia has to offer.

 Average monthly cost of living: $700-$1,000 (17,407,250-24,867,500 VND)

 Internship examples: preschools, K-12 schools, adult business English